Exclusive: Abbott taps Morgan Stanley to sell mature products - sources

 NEW YORK Abbott Laboratories (ABT.N) is considering selling a big chunk of its mature drugs, joining a list of large drugmakers seeking to sell their older products in an effort to focus on high-growth areas, people familiar with the matter said.

-Abbott's portfolio of mature drugs being reviewed for sale has around $2 billion (1.18 billion pounds) in annual revenue and could fetch more than $5 billion, the people said.
+Abbott's portfolio of mature drugs being reviewed for sale has around $2 billion in annual revenue and could fetch more than $5 billion, the people said.

 The U.S. drugmaker is working with Morgan Stanley (MS.N) to find a buyer for the off-patent, or established products, the people added, asking not to be identified because the matter is confidential.
 Representatives for Abbott and Morgan Stanley declined to comment.